-- Loading Dose (IVIg) One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L.
+• Loading Dose (IVIg) - One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as subcutaneous immunoglobulin.

-This dose is also available as subcutaneous immunoglobulin. - Maintenance Dose (IVIg) 0.4-0.6g/kg every four weeks or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
-More frequent dosing to achieve IgG trough level of up to 9g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
-A total dose of up to 1g/kg may be given over any four week period.
+• Maintenance Dose (IVIg) - 0.4-0.6 g/kg every 4 weeks or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
+More frequent dosing to achieve IgG trough level of up to 9 g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
+A total dose of up to 1 g/kg may be given over any 4 week period.

-Supplementary Dose (IVIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L. Please provide IgG level in comment box below.
+Supplementary Dose (IVIg) - One additional dose of 0.4 g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4 g/L. Please provide IgG level in comment box below.

-• Loading Dose (SCIg) - One loading dose of 0.4g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4g/L.

-• Maintenance Dose (SCIg) - 0.1-0.15g/kg every week or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
-More frequent dosing to achieve IgG trough level of up to 9g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
-A total dose of up to 1g/kg may be given over any four week period.
+- Loading Dose (SCIg) One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as intravenous immunoglobulin. - Maintenance Dose (SCIg) 0.1-0.15 g/kg every week or more frequently, to achieve IgG trough level of at least the lower limit of the age-specific serum IgG reference range.
+More frequent dosing to achieve IgG trough level of up to 9 g/L is permitted if chronic suppurative lung disease is not adequately controlled at an IgG trough level at the lower limit of the age-specific serum IgG reference range.
+A total dose of up to 1 g/kg may be given over any 4 week period.

-Supplementary Dose (SCIg) - One additional dose of 0.4g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4g/L. Please provide IgG level in comment box below.
+• Supplementary Dose (SCIg) - One additional dose of 0.4 g/kg is permitted at any stage (in addition to the maintenance dose) if the serum IgG level is <4 g/L. Please provide IgG level in comment box below.